nikitaeverywhere/edu-text-analysis-experiments/readme.md

 While TF-IDF analysis is useful for a set of articles, Sigma analysis is useful to analyze the most "important" words in a single, usually large text (books, documents, etc).

+There are 2 more advanced scripts:
++ Matrix output for Gephi in `gephi.py`.
+Sample output file is `gephi.csv` in this repository.
++ Horizontal visibility graph building with `hor-vis-graph.py`.
+A couple of sample files are included in `hor-vis-graph/` directory.

 Preview
 -------